Last reviewed: July 2026

 Tank Failure

 Cracked concrete, rusted steel, or collapsed tanks need full replacement.
-Tank replacement costs $3,000 to $7,000 plus excavation and reconnection.
+Tank replacement cost depends on tank type, excavation, access, reconnection, permits, and whether other parts of the system also need work.

 Undersized Systems